FlozyTess/week1-code-challenge/README.md

 ## Challenge 2: Speed Detector

 This program detects the speed of a car and gives an output or points depending with if its within the speed limit or exceeds the speed limit.
+## Challenge 3: Net Salary Calculator

+ This programs major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
+It calculates the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.